 30 credit hours are required to complete the online MSCE.

-• Must include 6 credit hours of applied math and/or statistics courses from approved list
+• Strongly suggest 6 credit hours of applied math and/or statistics courses from approved list

-• Up to 9 credit hours of technical electives.
+• The balance of the 30 required credits can be technical electives.
 These can be additional CE graduate-level courses or graduate-level courses from outside CE, for example: ME, ECE, etc., as approved by the student's advisor.

 Additional curriculum information: